Johnny KimMessages & Lectures

 13. Ministers in a new era must think, study, and prepare.

-14. Serving joyfully despite low compensation can be a sign of maturity.
+14. Serving joyfully with little compensation can be maturity.

-15. The core of lifestyle mission and self-support is the freedom to love longer.
+16. The heart of lifestyle mission and tentmaking is freedom to love longer.